- 16th Nov 2023

 }

-Here is the syntax for using the 'switch' statement:
+This is the syntax of using the switch statement:

 switch (expression) {